sgizm/SousChefSusana/Documents/Commands.md

 - What is the ingredient breakdown?
 - Which one has the least calories?
 - Why do you suggest this recipe?
+- Can I make pizza at home?
+- Do I need barbeque to grill steaks?

 #### Planning